xyzshantaram/rite/README.md

 #### Features

-- **Flexible** rite can be used completely offline, or as a client for Rite Cloud.
+- **Flexible**: rite can be used completely offline, or as a client for Rite Cloud.
-- **Fast** rite is built on a lightweight Rust core and starts up instantly.
+- **Fast**: rite is built on a lightweight Rust core and starts up instantly.
-- **Small footprint** rite ships as a tiny binary and has RAM usage in the tens of megabytes.
+- **Small footprint**: rite ships as a tiny binary and has RAM usage in the tens of megabytes.
 - **Encrypted cloud storage** with instant sharing
-- **Blog system** Rite Cloud allows you to publish your documents as blogs at the click of a button.
+- **Blog system**: Rite Cloud allows you to publish your documents as blogs at the press of a button.
 See [blogs](https://riteapp.co.in/blog/) for details.

 ### Usage